Karlos348/dBlik/README.md

 ## Research and conclusions
 ### Generating random code

-As it is known, my application relies on generating random codes, which is not feasible within the domain of blockchain.
+As it is known, the application relies on generating random codes, which is not feasible within the domain of blockchain.
 Additionally, all data on the blockchain is public.
 While I discovered solution like [Switchboard Randomness](https://docs.switchboard.xyz/randomness), which allows for providing VRF (Verifiable Random Function), it's too expensive for generating a one-time code.

 Therefore, I've decided to generate the code off-chain.